nakedbot/open-to/_posts/2017-04-10-measuring-and-understanding-the-sea0.md

 description: An open database of more than 200,000 species helps save those directly threatened with extinction

 # POST HEADER in this post
-header-image:      # config image to post header
+header-image: "/assets/images/sea.jpg"            # config image to post header
-alt-image:   # config image description to alt att.
+alt-image:    "image description welcome to jekyll" # config image description to alt att.

 # All posts image
 # all-posts-image: # an image for use on all posts